mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Tree hash: The root hash of the above ratchet tree
   * Confirmed transcript hash: 0
   * Interim transcript hash: 0
-  * Init secret: a fresh random value
+  * Init secret: a fresh random value of size `KDF.Nh`

 * For each member, construct an Add proposal from the KeyPackage for that member (see {{add}})